-The British Heart Foundation (BHF) Centre of Research Excellence at Imperial was originally funded for six years in 2008, with the aim of promoting innovative, world-leading cardiovascular research and training at the interface of science, technology and medicine.
-The Centre was renewed by the BHF in 2014 for a further five years, through 2019, and is directed by Professor Michael Schneider.
+The British Heart Foundation (BHF) Centre of Research Excellence at Imperial was established in 2008 under Professor Michael Schneider.
+The Centre was renewed by the BHF in 2019 for a further five years, through to 2024, under the directorship of Professor Martin Wilkins.

-The renewed Centre builds on the success of the original Centre: recruiting high-quality MRes/PhD students, allowing flexibility of approach to a group of internationally renowned scientists to pursue imaginative cardiovascular research, and encouraging scientists outside traditional biomedical research to engage in cardiovascular science.
+The previous Centre built on the success of the original Centre: recruiting high-quality MRes/PhD students, allowing flexibility of approach to a group of internationally renowned scientists to pursue imaginative cardiovascular research, and encouraging scientists outside traditional biomedical research to engage in cardiovascular science.

 Learn more about heart disease and the science behind our 'Mending Broken Hearts Appeal'

 Since 2008, the BHF has invested close to £60 million in the top universities in the UK to create six BHF Centres of Excellence.
 The aim is to secure the UK’s future as a world-leading force in heart research.
 Find out more about the other BHF Centres of Excellence, located at King's College, University of Cambridge, University of Edinburgh, University of Glasgow, and University of Oxford, and the BHF's ambitious Mending Broken Hearts Appeal.